Damian Lillard: Personal life

-Lillard wears the jersey number No. 0, representative for the letter 'O' and his journey in life; from Oakland, to Ogden, and now Oregon.
-Lillard is a Christian; he has a scripture on his left arm of Psalms 37:1–3.
+Lillard wears the jersey number No. 0, representative for the letter 'O' and his journey in life; from Oakland, to Ogden, then Oregon.
+Lillard is a Christian; he has a tattoo on his left arm of Psalms 37:1–3.
 Lillard's sister, LaNae, attended Lakeridge High School.
 His brother Houston, who earned a football scholarship to Southeast Missouri State after playing football in the junior college level at Laney College, is an Indoor Football League quarterback.

-In 2020–21 season, he became teammates of his cousin, Keljin Blevins.
+In the 2020–21 season, he became a teammate of his cousin, Keljin Blevins.

 On March 29, 2018, Lillard had his first child, a son named Damian Jr. They live in the affluent Portland suburb of West Linn.
 Lillard established a RESPECT Program to help high school kids in the Portland metro area graduate.

 In 2012, Lillard signed a multi-year sponsorship deal with Adidas.
 In 2014, Lillard negotiated a new contract with Adidas potentially worth $100 million over 10 years.
 Lillard has a signature shoe line with Adidas, the "Adidas Dame".
 In 2017, Lillard signed a sponsorship deal with Powerade, a subsidiary of the Coca-Cola Company.
 Lillard also has endorsement deals with Spalding, Panini, Foot Locker, JBL, Biofreeze and Moda Health.
 In 2019, Lillard also became one of a number of NBA players to sign a contract with Hulu to promote the streaming service's new campaign of adding live sports to their repertoire.

 Lillard revived the Never Worry Picnic in Brookfield Park after his standout rookie season in 2013.
 The East Oakland event was discontinued when he was at age 12.

 In 2020, Lillard, along with longtime friend and business partner Brian Sanders, became co-owner of a Toyota dealership, now known as Damian Lillard Toyota, in McMinnville, Oregon.

-In January 2021, Lillard had his second and third child after his fiancée Kay’La Hanson gave birth to twins, a daughter named Kali and a son named Kalii.
+In January 2021, Lillard had his second and third child after his fiancée Kay'La Hanson gave birth to twins, a daughter named Kali and a son named Kalii.
 In September 2021, Lillard married Hanson.
+However, by 2024, Lillard and Hanson were divorced.